Navigation

 1. Arm circles

-Arm circles are a great way to stretch your shoulders and warm your joints before a run.
-Stand and slowly swing your arms forward in a circular motion.
+Arm circles are a great way to warm up your shoulders before a run.
+From standing, slowly swing your arms forward in a circular motion.
 Start with small circles and slowly build up to larger circles.
 Continue the movement for 30 seconds.
 Then circle your arms in the opposite direction.

 2. Leg swings

-Leg swings are good for runners who get tightness around the hip flexor muscle groups and hamstrings.
+Leg swings are good for preventing tightness around the hip flexors and hamstrings.
 Standing in a straight and fixed position swing your left leg forwards and backwards.
 You may need to hold onto something to balance.
 Do this movement for 15 seconds.
 Repeat on the opposite leg.

 This move activates your glutes and hamstrings to open up your running stride.
 Stand straight with your arms by your sides.
 Pull your left knee up as close as you can towards your chest.
 Keep your glutes stretched up to pelvis level.
 Hold this stretch for at least 20 seconds.
 Slowly release your leg and repeat on the other side.